dff180/pishadertoy/textures/README.md

 ============

 * http://elout.home.xs4all.nl/texl/tex/index.html
-  * All textures are 100% © Elout de Kok.
+  * License text: All textures are 100% © Elout de Kok.
 These textures can not commercial used by any persons in the galaxy, without contacting me first.
 Non-commercial use allowed, but send me an email or link to me if you use them on the net!